kulbida/music-loader/README.md

 2. Inherit the class form the `BaseSerializer`
 3. Define attributes and implement `valid?` method to make sure the change action from the changeset files (see above) validates.

-1 `valid?` method here is used when we add a new object to the output file.
-We serialization layer for data validation for now.
+`valid?` method here is used when we add a new object to the output file.

 4. Add the new class to facade collection in the `entrypoint.rb` file, L16